rfmejia/billing-management-play/public/assets/docs/api-docs.md

 - [x] Log document updates (as specific as possible)
 - [x] Audit cascade deletions in models
 - [x] Changed amountPaid from double to JsObject, as the basis of reports
-- [-] Eliminate in-memory document filtering by moving relevant fields into database model
+- [x] Eliminate in-memory document filtering by moving relevant fields into database model
 - [x] Remove title from document model
 - [ ] Use typesafe serial number in document model
 - [ ] Create/use separate DB for user accounts (to survive database refreshes, increase security, etc.)
 - [x] Figure out a way to put the isPaid flag inside the database to correctly filter docs
+- [-] Migrate Slick to use PostgreSQL or MySQL

 ### Logging